cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/data-quality/practical.md

 ## Exercise 3: Data Augmentation

-Data augmentation is a crucial technique in machine learning that helps us increase the size and diversity of our training dataset.
+Data augmentation helps us increase the size and diversity of our datasets.
 This is particularly important when we have limited data or want to improve model robustness.
 In this exercise, we'll explore different techniques for augmenting numerical data.

 ### 3.1 Numerical Data Augmentation